 The accounting convention adopted in the Statement of Accounts is principally historical cost, modified by the revaluation of certain categories of non-current assets and financial instruments.
 The Statement of Accounts has been prepared on a "going concern" basis.

 Balances relating to the Pension Fund and other funds have been excluded.
-Additional accounting policies applicable to the Pension Fund are set out on pages 99 to 101.

 Accruals of Income and Expenditure

 Activity is accounted for in the year that it takes place, not simply when cash payments are made or received.
 In particular: